delta6626/365-days-of-code/README.md

 - Day 218 ✅: Updated the backend function for suggested profiles to include the user id
 - Day 219 ✅: Continued building the component that displays fetched user recommendations - about halfway done
 - Day 220 ✅: Continued working on the recommended profiles component, improved the UI with new button variants and layout updates, still not finished
+- Day 221 ✅: Refactored code, updated cloud functions to send startup data, rendered user bios on profile cards, enforced cleaner practices, and switched the cards to a masonry layout

 ## 📌 Notes